 Keeping the Waistline Trim

 Some or all of the eight exercise videos in this article can help you reduce the size of your waistline.
-However, you will also want to change your diet from fatty junk food and sweet soda drinks to a predominantly vegetarian diet and pure water.
-Once you have found your waistline you’d sure be a fool to lose it again and expose yourself to a high risk of diabetes and heart disease.
-So why not bookmark this page so you can come back to it every day and progressively learn the moves in these carefully selected videos.
+However, remember to stick to a diet that is free from fatty junk food and sweet soda drinks.
+Once you have found your waistline you'll not want to lose it again and expose yourself to a high risk of diabetes and heart disease.
+So why not come back to this article every day and progressively practice the moves in these carefully selected videos.